petros-d/docs/cloud/cli-reference/astrocloud-workspace-list.md

 ## Description

-Show a list of all Workspaces in your Organization that you have access to.
+Show the names and IDs of all Workspaces in your Organization that you have access to.

 ## Usage